weskempa-liferay/liferay-object-data-dashboards/README.md

 ## Display Method C - Remote App (Custom Element) - Option 3, Javascript Resources Added to Document Library

-   *NOTE: Choose this method when you are demoing from a live server that you DO NOT have file system control over (LOL/SaaS/Site or Portal Administrator) and you do not have access to run a separate live react server.*
+   *NOTE: Choose this method when you are working on a live server that you DO NOT have file system control over (LOL/SaaS/Site or Portal Administrator) and you do not have access to run a separate live react server.*

 Similar to Option 2, however once the files are created they are added to the Liferay Document Library (or any public online resource - Google Drive, etc) and hosted using Resource URLs.